elizabethleah22/MotorWorks/README.md

 ## Design

-CarCar is made up of 3 microservices which interact with each other.
+CarCar is made up of 3 microservices which interact with one another.

 - **Inventory**
 - **Services**